 5. Set goals.

 Setting goals can also help with your mindset.
 If you know you are working towards a goal, it doesn’t feel like each day is the same thing every day.
-While our real purpose is to glorify and enjoy God, it helps to also have a sense of purpose in working towards a goal, for as Cathy Heller says, “Purpose is the opposite of depression.”
+While our real purpose is to glorify and enjoy God, it helps to also have a sense of purpose in working towards a goal and avoiding homeschool mom depression, for as Cathy Heller says, “Purpose is the opposite of depression.”

 6. Make a Plan.